rackerlabs/docs-offerings/docs/api-reference/methods/get-currency.rst

      - Description
    * - currencies
      - Object
-     - An info block containing details about supported currencies.
+     - An info block that contains details about supported currencies.
    * - currencies.\ *currency*
      - Array
-     - An info block containing details about currencies.
+     - An info block that contains details about currencies.
    * - currencies.\ currency.\ *code*
      - String
      -